 Though Buddhist nationalists, including monks, have instigated both verbal and physical attacks on Muslims in recent months, none so far has been detained or charged.

-On Tuesday, however, a Yangon court sentenced a prominent ultranationalist Buddhist abbot to one month in prison for inciting unrest during an anti-Rohingya protest outside the U.S. embassy last year, according to one of the cleric's relatives.
+On Tuesday, however, a Yangon court sentenced a prominent ultranationalist Buddhist abbot to one month in prison for inciting unrest during a protest outside the American embassy last year, according to one of the cleric's relatives.

 Parmaukkha, a prominent monk from the nationalist Buddhist group Ma Ba Tha, was charged with violating the Peaceful Assembly Act for participating in a demonstration excoriating the United States for using the term "Rohingya" in a statement it had issued on Apr.
 20.

 “I was sentenced not because I committed a crime,” Parmaukkha said.
 “It is because authorities are above the law.”